aknandi/disaggregation/cran-comments.md

   Affects: prepare_data function and vignettes/disaggregation.Rmd

+* Skipped tests on CRAN as they were taking too long

+  Affects: tests/testthat.R

 ## Test environments
 * local Windows 10, R 3.6.1
 * Ubuntu 16.04.6 LTS (on travis-ci, devel and release)